Difference Between the En dash and the Em Dash

 “What the hell were you thinking?
 You might what…” Joe tried to control his anger and paced in front of the kitchen table.

-(Notice in Clara’s dialogue we use an Em Dash because her dialogue is interrupted.
-In Joe’s dialogue, his trails off, so we use an ellipsis.
-Ellipses are discussed in blog post #58.)
+( Notice in Clara’s dialogue we use an Em Dash because her dialogue is interrupted.
+Joe’s dialogue, trails off, so we use an ellipsis.
+I discuss ellipses in another blog post.

 Sudden Break Example:

-5. If an Em Dash is used at the end of dialogue to indicate interruption, a comma should be used inside the quotation marks before the words that identify the speaker.
+5. If we used an Em Dash at the end of dialogue to show interruption, we should use a comma inside the quotation marks before the words that identify the speaker.

 Example: